-Types of universities Ancient, Russell, Civic or Plate-Glass?
-Different terms are used for different types of university and this can be confusing.
-Some universities are members of more than one group whilst others choose not to be members of any.
-There are over 150 universities vying for applications.
-What's the difference and do the names mean anything?
-Broadly speaking, the categories of university relate to the time at which they were established.
-This lends itself to different subject specialisms and teaching styles.
-Ancient Universities The original seven "ancient" universities were established before 1600.
+The original seven "ancient" universities were established before 1600.
 The earliest was the University of Oxford in 1096 and the latest was the University of Dublin in 1592.

-Red Brick Universities "Red Brick" (or "Civic") universities were established during the industrial revolution of the 1800s, usually in cities.
+Red Brick Universities

+"Red Brick" (or "Civic") universities were established during the industrial revolution of the 1800s, usually in cities.
 They got their name because of their iconic red brick - a popular building material at the time.
 The original six members (Birmingham, Bristol, Leeds, Liverpool, Manchester and Sheffield) specialised in much needed vocational skills such as medicine and engineering (rather than the arts, language and theology as studied at earlier universities).
 Some other universities established after the 1800s are also included in this category, although some dispute whether they deserve the classification - irrespective of the fact that, being built later, their architectural styles are not in red brick.

-Plate Glass Universities The "Plate Glass" (or "plateglass") universities were established during the 1960s and, like red brick, take their name from the construction materials of the buildings - typically plate glass in concrete frames.
+Plate Glass Universities

+The "Plate Glass" (or "plateglass") universities were established during the 1960s and, like red brick, take their name from the construction materials of the buildings - typically plate glass in concrete frames.
 Plate Glass Universities were the next batch of universities to be given royal charter between 1963 and 1992.

 New Universities

 "New" universities generally refer to what were previously called polytechnics until gaining university status from 1992 onwards.

 Russell Group Universities

 Some universities belong to the "Russell" Group.
 The name originates from informal meetings held in the Russell Hotel of 17 university heads who were keen to ensure their interests were represented to government.
-The group was incorporated in 2007 and there are currently 24 Russell universities, all of which have an excellent reputation for research, teaching and industry
+The group was incorporated in 2007 and there are currently 24 Russell universities, all of which have an excellent reputation for research, teaching and industry sector links.
+They are considered the top universities in the country, and certainly benefit from high levels of funding (they receive almost two-thirds of all research funds) and, given their strong reputation, entry requirements are likely to be high.
+Does obtaining a degree at a Russell university make a difference?
+No doubt, there's a certain kudos attached, but other universities might offer more appropriate opportunities so try not to be biased.

-UNIVERSITIES CLICK HERE